History of New York City: 1978–present

 The 1980s began a rebirth of Wall Street, and the city reclaimed its role at the center of the worldwide financial industry.
 Unemployment and crime remained high, the latter reaching peak levels in some categories around the close of the decade and the beginning of the 1990s.
 Neighborhood restoration projects funded by the city and state had very good effects for New York, especially Bedford-Stuyvesant, Harlem, and The Bronx.
 The city later resumed its social and economic recovery, bolstered by the influx of Asians, Latin Americans, and U.S. citizens, and by new crime-fighting techniques on the part of the New York Police Department.
-In 1989, New York City elected its first African American Mayor, David Dinkins.
-He came out of the Harlem Clubhouse.
+In 1989, David Dinkins became the city's first Black mayor.
+He came out of the Gang of Four.